SamStudio8/naaaavi/README.md

 * `ban_list` will reject any identifier that has a prefix or suffix in your list
 * `regex_list` will reject any identifier that searches positive against a list of regular expressions
 * `better_profanity` (requires `pip install better_profanity`) will overzealously reject any identifier that could be mildly amusing
+* `not_exclusive` will reject any identifier that exclusively contains a set of case-sensitive symbols

 ## Notes